darkhelmet/role_on/README.md

 In that case, users who either have the :foo_admin or :super_admin role will have access

+You can also define a role_on_defaults method on things to define default arguments

+In application_controller:

+    def role_on_defaults
+      { :sa => :my_sa_role }
+    end

+In all sub controllers, :my_sa_role will be the value of :sa.
+This can be overridden.

 # License

 See LICENSE for details.